jasongilman/proto-repl/README.md

 ### Start a Local Clojure REPL

-A local Proto REPL primarily works with projects using [Leiningen](http://leiningen.org) or [Boot](http://boot-clj.com/).
+A local Proto REPL primarily works with projects using [Leiningen](http://leiningen.org), [Boot](http://boot-clj.com/), or [Gradle](https://gradle.org) (with [gradle-clojure](https://github.com/gradle-clojure/gradle-clojure)).

 1. Open your Clojure project in Atom.
-(See [the Leiningen tutorial](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#creating-a-project) or [the Boot tutorial](https://github.com/boot-clj/boot#install) for help creating a new project.)
+(See [the Leiningen tutorial](https://github.com/technomancy/leiningen/blob/stable/doc/TUTORIAL.md#creating-a-project), [the Boot tutorial](https://github.com/boot-clj/boot#install), or [the gradle-clojure documentation](https://github.com/gradle-clojure/gradle-clojure/blob/master/README.md) for help creating a new project.)
 2. Start the REPL by bring up the Command Palette (cmd-shift-p) and select "Proto REPL: Toggle"
   * The REPL can also be started by using the [keyboard shortcuts documented below](#keybindings-and-events).